 In March 2005, we acquired the remaining minority shareholder interest in Lifeline Nutraceuticals by issuing to Michael Barber (the sole minority shareholder) 1,000,000 shares of our Common Stock.
-We valued the transaction at \$5.31 per share based on the then trading price of our stock, discounted for lack of marketability.
+We valued the transaction at \$9.00 per share based on the then trading price of our stock.
 Mr. Barber also entered into a covenant not to compete with us for which we paid him \$250,000.

 Mr. Streets, former Director, (directly and indirectly through his wife's retirement plan) purchased Bridge Loan Notes aggregating \$110,000 and converted that indebtedness in our April private placement offering.
 Mr. Streets' brother also participated in the Bridge Loan notes for \$60,000 and converted that indebtedness in the April 2005 private placement offering.
 Mr. Severance (directly and indirectly through his wife and retirement plan) purchased Bridge Loan Notes aggregating \$510,000 and acquired Convertible Notes from a third party aggregating \$105,467 (including accrued interest).
 Mr. Severance converted that indebtedness in our May 2005 private placement offering.
 In addition, he invested \$50,000 in the May 2005 private placement offering.
 Mr. Baz purchased Bridge Loan Notes aggregating \$200,000 and converted that indebtedness in the May 2005 private placement offering.
-Mr. Baz purchased Bridge Loan Notes aggregating \$200,000 and converted that indebtedness in the May 2005 private placement offering.
+In addition, he invested \$685,627 in the May 2005 private placement offering.
+Mr. Krejci, indirectly through Race Place Investments Corporation, LLC, invested \$50,000 in the May 2005 private placement offering.
+Mr. Eage Investments Placement offering.
 Mr. Crapo invested \$50,000 in the May 2005 private placement offering.
-Mr. Crapo invested \$50,000 in the May 2005 private placement offering.
-Mr. Crapo invested \$50,000 in the May 2005 private placement offering.
-Mr. Crapo invested \$50,000 in the May 2005 private placement offering.
-Mr. Crapo invested \$50,000 in the May 2005 private placement offering.
-Mr. Baze Place Investments Corporation, LLC, invested \$50,000 in the May 2005 private placement offering.
 All of these transactions were on the same terms as others per the private placement offering.